rwanoux/eventail/README.md

 Clicking "Save" in the bottom right will save the new version, which means that anyone installing your module from within Foundry will get that version, and a post will be generated in the #release-announcements channel on the official Foundry VTT Discord.
  -->

-# FoundryVTT Module
+# FoundryVTT Module for cards hands an alternate cards sheet

-an alternate character sheet for Legend of the 5 rings 4e

-## Changelog